jondot/sneakers/README.md

 From here, you can continue over to the [Wiki](https://github.com/jondot/sneakers/wiki)

+# Docker

+If you use Docker, there's some benefits to be had and you can use both `docker` and `docker-compose` with this project, in order to run tests, integration tests or a sample worker without setting up RabbitMQ or the environment needed locally on your development box.

+* To build a container run `docker build .`
+* To run non-integration tests within a docker container, run `docker run --rm sneakers_sneakers:latest`
+* To run full integration tests within a docker topology including RabbitMQ, Redis (for integration worker) run `scripts/local_integration`, which will use docker-compose to orchestrate the topology and the sneakers Docker image to run the tests
+* To run a sample worker within Docker, try the `TitleScraper` example by running `script/local_worker`.
+This will use docker-compose as well.
+It will also help you get a feeling for how to run Sneakers in a Docker based production environment
+* User `Dockerfile.slim` instead of `Dockerfile` for production docker builds.
+  It generates a more compact image, while the "regular" `Dockerfile` generates a fatter image - yet faster to iterate when developing

 # Compatibility

 * Sneakers 1.1.x and up (using the new generation Bunny 2.x) - Ruby 2.x.x